Health Care Professional Information

 - West BJ, White LD, Jensen CJ, Palu AK.
 A double-blind clinical safety study of noni fruit juice.
 Pac Health Dialog.
 2009 Nov;15(2):21-32.

-- Santiago K, Gaikwad A, Coffer L, et al. Evaluation of the safety and activity of Noni Juice (Morinda citrifolia L.) in combination with chemotherapy in the oncology setting.
-Abstract presented at the 5th Annual Society of Integrative Oncology Conference, 2008.
+- Santiago K, Gaikwad A, Coffer L, et al. Evaluation of the Hepatic Metabolism and Antitumor Activity of Noni Juice ( Morinda citrifolia L.) in Combination with Chemotherapy.
+Journal of the Society for Integrative Oncology.
+Vol 8, No 3 (Summer), 2010: p.
+89.

 - Millonig G, Stadlmann S, Vogel W. Herbal hepatotoxicity: acute hepatitis caused by a Noni preparation (Morinda citrifolia).
 Eur J Gastroenterol Hepatol.
 2005 Apr;17(4):445-7.